Luming-L/NGG/Welcome file.md

 ### Expansion of long terminal repeat retroelement
-similar number of genes in other smaller vertebrate genomes repetitive sequences made up 65.6% of the contig assembly most repetitive sequences are LTR (long terminal repeat) and endogenous retro
+similar number of genes in other smaller vertebrate genomes repetitive sequences made up 65.6% of the contig assembly most repetitive sequences are LTR (long terminal repeat) and endogenous retroviruses
 ### HoxA cluster and intron size constraints
 ### A reduced Pax-family complement
 Pax3 is lost